codeclimate/codeclimate-eslint/README.md

 ### Configuration

 #### `ignore_warnings`
-By default, ESLint rules at the warning level will be registered as errors.
-You can ignore warnings by setting this flag:
+By default, this engine will emit both ESLint errors and warnings as Code Climate issues.
+If you prefer, you can ignore warning-level violations by setting the `ignore_warnings` configuration option:
 ```yaml
 eslint:
     enabled: true